-- (a) Coordinate with DC PP&O on policy, procedures, and guidance for aviation unit readiness reporting. - (b) Participate in the METL development, review, and approval process per reference (j). - (c) Identify the readiness reportable ground PEI and MEE selected for readiness reporting applicable to aviation units.

-- (d) Provide oversight of the administration, maintenance, and validation of data provided via ADS interface with DRRS-MC. - (e) As advocate for the aviation combat element (ACE), coordinate and approve critical military occupational specialties/critical skills, mission essential equipment, and the UE by unit type for ACE units.
+- (a) Coordinate with DC PP&O on policy, procedures, and guidance for aviation unit readiness reporting. - (b) Participate in the METL development, review, and approval process per reference (j). - (c) Identify the readiness reportable ground PEI and MEE selected for readiness reporting applicable to aviation units. - (d) Provide oversight of the administration, maintenance, and validation of data provided via ADS interface with DRRS-MC. - (e) Coordinate and approve critical military occupational specialties/critical skills, mission essential equipment, and the UE by unit type for ACE units.